 There is a deep analogy between this state and the state of a conventional bulk ferromagnet with defects.
 In the case of the conventional ferromagnet the magnetization and the internal dipolar field adjust self-consistently through equations of magnetostatics.
 In a similar manner, the magnetization of the RF system adjusts self-consistently to the average random field.
 When cooled in a zero field below the Curie temperature, a conventional ferromagnet ends up in a state with small domains and high energy dominated by pinned domain walls.
 Similarly, the RF magnet ends up with many pinned topological defects: vortex loops in the $xy$ model and hedgehogs in the Heisenberg model.
 When relaxing from a magnetized state at a sufficiently low temperature, a conventional ferromagnet ends up in a state with a finite magnetization because domain walls cannot easily penetrate in the magnet due to pinning and, thus, cannot form the $m=0$ ground state.
 In a similar manner, the RF magnet ends up in the F-state when it relaxes from the ordered initial state.
 There are significant differences though as well.
 The $m=0$ ground state of a conventional ferromagnet is the minimum of magnetostatic energy that has not been considered in the context of the RF system studied by us and by other authors.
 It is not at all obvious whether the $xy$ system in the F-state can lower its energy by accommodating a large vortex loop that would reduce the magnetization to zero.
 Although there may be little profit in discussing the ground state of the glassy system, some remarks are in order.

-The Imry-Ma argument is clearly qualitatively valid as long as the $m=0$ state does not require topological defects. \cite{PGC-PRL2014} At $n\leq d$ the argument becomes less obvious as the IM domains cannot be formed without topological defects.
+The Imry-Ma argument is clearly valid at the qualitative level as long as the $m=0$ state does not require topological defects. \cite{PGC-PRL2014} At $n\leq d$ the argument becomes less obvious as the IM domains cannot be formed without topological defects.
 On the first glance, it appears that topological defects only modify the IM argument but do not destroy it.
-Indeed, in $3d$ there would be roughly one vortex loop per IM domain of size $R$.
+Indeed, in a $3d$ $xy$ model there would be roughly one vortex loop per IM domain of size $R$.
 The energy of the loop would be of order $2\pi Js^{2}(R/a)\ln(R/a)$, that corresponds to the energy $2\pi Js^{2}(a/R)^{2}\ln(R/a)$ per spin.
 This modifies the exchange energy in Eq. (\ref{eq:Imry-Ma}) by a factor proportional to $\log(R)$ and leads to a greater but still finite $R_{f}$ in the disordered state.
-Finally, the energy gain of the IM state becomes strongly reduced, see Eq. (\ref{eq:EIM_vortex_loops}).
-At the same time, the IM energy in the vortex-free F-state of the $3d$ $xy$ model, see Eq. (\ref{eq:Imry-Ma-phi}) and below, remains of the same order as the regular IM energy of Eq. (\ref{eq:E-IM-d}).
+The energy lowering due to the formation of the IM state becomes strongly reduced when vortex loops are present, see Eq. (\ref{eq:EIM_vortex_loops}).
+At the same time, the lowering of the energy in the vortex-free F-state, see Eq. (\ref{eq:Imry-Ma-phi}) and below, remains of the same order as the regular IM lowering decribed by Eq. (\ref{eq:E-IM-d}).

-For the $3d$ Heisenberg model, the energy of a hedgog in the domain of size $R$ is $4\pi Js^{2}(R/a)$, which modifies the exhange energy per spin and the resulting IM energy by a factor of order unity.
-Thus estimations for the energies of the disordered states and the F-states are the same.
-Making hysteresis loops with decreasing amplitude converts the F-state into a disordered state of a lower energy.
+For the $3d$ Heisenberg model, the energy of a hedgehog in the domain of size $R$ is $4\pi Js^{2}(R/a)$, which modifies the exhange energy per spin and the resulting IM energy by a factor of order unity.
+This makes estimates of the energies of the disordered IM state with hedgehogs and the F-states without hedgehogs the same.
+Making hysteresis loops with decreasing amplitude converts the F-state into a disordered state of the lower energy.
 This indicates that the ground state of the $3d$ Heisenberg model may be disordered in spite of hedgehogs.